 This easy Pumpkin Cupcake Recipe with Toasted Meringue adds healthy pumpkin puree to a boxed cake mix and will be ready in minutes.
-You can also visit our cupcake page.
+You can also visit our creative cupcake ideas page for more recipes.

 Pumpkin Cupcake Recipe with Toasted Meringue